sophieawilkinson/mathsmodels/source/_posts/cat-and-mouse.md

 There’s no physical model with this puzzle, but lower down is a link to a model in GeoGebra that illustrates the solution.
 I particularly like the puzzle as it is solvable without using anything other than basic maths, but to find the optimum escape path uses a mix of techniques that is a nice challenge for A level maths students.

-There’s no physical model with this puzzle, but lower down is a link to a model in GeoGebra that illustrates the solution.
-I particularly like the puzzle as it is solvable without using anything other than basic maths, but to find the optimum escape path uses a mix of techniques that is a nice challenge for A level maths students.

 <p>To see the escape path in action <a href="https://www.geogebra.org/m/n7mr4gyw">Click here</a>

 And to see the calculations that show how the path is determined <a href="https://sites.google.com/view/catandmouse/home">Click here</a>